SalUn: Empowering Machine Unlearning via Gradient-based Weight Saliency in Both Image Classification and Generation: Introduction

-To tackle \textbf{(Q)}, we develop an innovative MU paradigm: `weight saliency'.
+In response to the limitations of existing MU methods, we aim to address the following question: To tackle \textbf{(Q)}, we develop an innovative MU paradigm: `weight saliency'.
 Drawing a parallel with input saliency in model explanation, our idea shifts the spotlight of MU from the entire model to specific, influential \textit{weights}.
 Such focused attention can enhance the performance of multiple MU methods, even simple ones such as random labeling.
 Termed `\textbf{saliency unlearning}' ({\ours}), our approach can diminish the performance gap with exact unlearning, offering a principled MU method effective across image classification or generation. \textbf{Our contributions} are as follows. \ding{182} We identify two limitations of current MU techniques: instability, \textit{e.g.}, when faced with varying amounts of forgetting data, and lack of adaptability to image generation tasks. \ding{183} We introduce the concept of weight saliency in MU and develop {\ours}, a saliency-guided approach.
 We show that weight saliency could be a key to addressing the limitations of current MU methods. \ding{184} We perform comprehensive experiments to validate the effectiveness of {\ours}, comparing it with 7 MU baselines in image classification and 2 concept-erasing baselines in image generation.
-As a notable application, we demonstrate that {\ours} is the sole effective method in preventing stable diffusion from generating harmful images when given inappropriate prompts (I2P) \citep{schramowski2023safe}.
+As a notable application, we show that {\ours} is the most effective method in preventing stable diffusion from generating harmful images when given inappropriate prompts (I2P) \citep{schramowski2023safe}.